A NSW Government website

 There are also dedicated LGBTIQA+ organisations outside of the workplace offering support services at this time:

-• ACON NSW provides dedicated advice on some issues that LGBTIQ+ employees may be facing including living with HIV during COVID-19 and issues faced by older LGBTIQA+ people, Trans and Gender Diverse people and Aboriginal and Torres Strait Islander people
+• ACON NSW provides dedicated advice on some issues that LGBTIQA+ employees may be facing including living with HIV during COVID-19 and issues faced by older LGBTIQA+ people, Trans and Gender Diverse people and Aboriginal and Torres Strait Islander people

 • TransHub by ACON has a dedicated page of information and support for trans and gender diverse people in NSW.